Renovate Safely During COVID-19: How to Conduct a Virtual Site Visit

 Meeting your contractor over video can help you renovate safely during COVID-19.

 With COVID-19 quarantines and shelter-in-place orders, it can be difficult to move ahead with home improvement and building projects.
 Social distancing practices are vital to everyone’s health and safety.
 Many states and cities have halted all construction they consider non-essential.
 Luckily, there is an important virtual solution to help homeowners renovate safely during COVID-19.

 At Sweeten, we’ve worked with our community of contractors to create the following guidelines for conducting virtual site visits.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free..
 We’re in the business of taking the complication and uncertainty out of the renovation process.

 What is a virtual site visit?

 Homeowners preparing for a renovation or new construction must meet with a general contractor for a thorough review of the property.
 Traditionally, the general contractor looks at the property in-person to understand the existing site conditions, take measurements, review documents, and discuss the project with the homeowner.

 A virtual site visit is the same process, conducted by video call.
 This allows for both parties to safely review the renovation project virtually, without meeting in person.

 A virtual site visit gives the contractor the same visual information as an in-person visit.
 It also has similar limitations; don’t expect to resolve everything in one visit.
 Lingering questions can always be resolved during a later visit, over video, or in-person.
 Do note that contractors’ estimates will be considered “commercially reasonable” but not ironclad.
 A physical site visit will need to be done at some point to make their own measurements and account for every detail.

 A streaming video conference replaces both the general contractor’s walk-through of the property and the face-to-face conference between contractor and homeowner.